lunar-insight/lunar-resources-insight/README.md

 ### Style

+Styles are in SLD format that can be incorporated into GeoServer via Data > Styles option.

-- The chemical element styling is done automatically via the interface, they don't need styling files on GeoServer.
+- The chemical element styling is done automatically via the interface, but they also need a default styling file (eg. gray) to be present in the "GetCapabilities", as default.
 - For the *Nomenclature* and the *Geologic* data, the style should be configured as default by using the provided styles from the required test data link.
 - About the 'WAC Global 100m' file, you need to generate a default 'raster' style, by creating a new one directly on GeoServer in the Style category.